 A basic set of pedals starts around £30.
-Basic cycling shoes cost about £60 up.
+Basic cycling shoes cost from about £60.
 You can pay more for higher quality or extra features.
 For instance, some shoes have Gore-Tex lining to keep your feet dry.
 Others have stiffer soles and fancy ratchet strap systems to hold your feet even more securely.

 What types of pedals and shoes are best for me?

-It depends on your type of cycling (commuting, racing, mountain biking, touring etc).
+It depends on your type of cycling (commuting, racing, mountain biking, touring, and so on).
 Your local bike shop will be able to advise.

 - For mountain bikers, double-sided Shimano SPDs (or similar) are a safe bet.
 Recessed cleats mean you can walk comfortably, and the small, light platforms are easy to clip in and out of.